 Creating your marketing emails

 Whether you send regular email newsletters or occasional offers, the content of your marketing emails must be relevant and useful to the recipient.
 Send one or two irrelevant messages and your prospects may start deleting all your emails or even unsubscribe.

 To ensure relevancy, target messages to specific segments of your database rather than the whole list.
 Check out responses to previous emails and also buying habits to make sure your message is reaching the right people.

 There are lots of ways to make your email stand out.
 Grab attention with a compelling subject line, but don't use exaggerated claims - they can look like junk mail.
 Keep the text simple, use images wisely and give a clear call to action and a reason to respond.
 Encourage recipients to click through to your website.

 Before pressing 'send', always review the email and put yourself in the shoes of the recipient.
 Is it really relevant or useful?

 A good-looking email is essential, but some messages end up getting mangled on the recipient's computer because of software incompatibility.
 It's worth offering both a text-only email as well as an HTML version.

 Measuring the response to your emails

 Tracking the results of your email campaigns will enable you to establish what's working and what's not.

 Response rates for email marketing are often higher than for other direct marketing methods.
-The average rate is about 4%.
+The average rate is about 4 per cent.
 If you send emails to a large mailing group, you could be inundated with enquiries.
-Make sure you can you handle them and fulfil the orders or you could end up damaging your brand and reputation.
+Make sure you can handle them promptly and fulfil the orders or you could end up damaging your brand and reputation.